 - Prevents endometrial cancer

-- However, you need enough thyroid hormone (T3) to stimulate progesterone production!
-So low progesterone compounds a hypothyroid problem!
+- Up-regulates your thyroid function (but on the other hand, you need enough thyroid hormone [T3] to stimulate progesterone production, so low progesterone compounds a hypothyroid problem!)

 - Helps to modulate the immune system and control autoimmune conditions